Education Policy Seminar 2023

 principal or Board can claim success if anything they are doing in their school damages any other school in their community or across the system.
 We also agreed

 that we need a Finland-style cross-party consensus so that schools are not subject to constant policy change.
+Click on links to view papers from this event.

 If you are not currently a SIG member then contact the Executive Officer to find out how you join